 Students can exit the module before completion.
 When students return, icons appear next to the module content if the sequence is enforced.
 The icons show which content is complete, in process, and not started, so students can pick up where they left off.

 A green circle with a check mark means that content is complete.
-A partially filled green circle means the content is in process.
-A lock icon means the content hasn't been started.
+A partially filled black circle means the content is in process.
+An empty circle means that the content hasn't been started.
+Visit the Progress Tracking topic for more information about tracking your students' progress.